Latin Language 2

 Module weight: 15 CATS

-This module builds upon Latin Language CX115 module and gives the opportunity to read continuous extracts from original authors.
-Students need to have a sound basis to enrol on the module: second year students will need to have completed the Latin Language module in a satisfactory manner, generally with at least 70% or with a decent showing in a placement test.
+This module builds upon Latin Language 1 (CX115/CX215/CX315) module and gives the opportunity to read continuous extracts from original authors.
+Students need to have a sound basis to enrol on the module: students coming from Latin 1 will need to have performed to a satisfactory level (TBC) overall on Latin 1.

-- spend 2-3 hours between each class on independent study
+- spend at least 3 hours between each class on independent study

 - revise for exams over the Christmas and Easter vacations,